mroshaw/unity-framework-docs/buildingtools/editortools/setupscenetool.md

 The Set Up Scene tool:

 - Looks for a single "Directional" light in your scene and configures the "Lighting Layers", "Rendering Layers", or "Culling Layers", depending on which render pipeline is currently in use for the open project.
+This effectively tells the main scene `Light` (for example, the sun), exactly what meshes are influenced by it's light.

-What this does is tells the main scene `Light` (for example, the sun), exactly what meshes are influenced by it's light.
+- Adds an `OnDemandShadowMapUpdate` component, if configured to do so, that helps control the frequency of shadow updates triggered by the directional light.
+This can significantly improve the performance of shadow rendering in the scene.

 ## Parameters